ahmedafareed/svm-classification/README.md

 ### Model evaluation:
 using the accuracy_score function to calculate the accuracy of the SVM classifier on the test set. we also use the plot_decision_region function of the mlxtend library to plot the SVM classifier's decision boundaries on the scaled data, along with titles and legends.
-## Implementation: attached with the report
+## Implementation:
+check the uploaded notebook
 ## Conclusion:
 • successfully applied the SVM algorithm to the multi-class classification problem on 6 synthetic data sets
 • compared the performance of different kernels and regularization values for the SVM algorithm